luistak/cross-mfe-communication/article-draft.md

 }
 ```

-You can dive deep into this example in [this repository](https://github.com/luistak/cross-mfe-communication/tree/master/workerized).

 #### Pros ✅
  - According to [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) *The advantage of this is that laborious processing can be performed in a separate thread, allowing the main (usually the UI) thread to run without being blocked/slowed down.*